Undergraduate Research Fellowship Competition

 - JUSTIFICATION or RATIONALE: Why this project is important to your own field and outside your field.

 - METHODS or CRITICAL FRAMEWORK: What specifically will be done to accomplish the objective or answer the research question(s).
 If the proposed project is in science, social science, or mathematics, this should include a description of laboratory, field, or theoretical procedures; data collection methods; and plans for data interpretation or analysis.
 If the project is in fine arts or humanities, this should include methods of gathering information or developing the final product and plans for interpretation of information.
 Students should include a statement about IRB or IACUC if applicable.

-- DESCRIPTION OF THE PRODUCT: For example, an artistic performance or work, a philosophical essay, a scientific report.
+- DESCRIPTION OF THE PRODUCT: For example, an artistic performance or work, a philosophical essay, a scientific report, an honors project paper.